andersonsimioni/ApacheAirflowHelloWorldDAG/README.md

-# Apache Airflow "Hello World" DAG code to show how to create a DAG and tasks using the Airflow
+# Apache Airflow "Hello World"

+Code to show how to create a DAG and tasks using the Airflow